HIP-Labs/HIP-Subnet/README.md

 ```
 python -c "import torch; print('CUDA available:', torch.cuda.is_available())"
 ```
-<em> note: during this testing phase it is suggested you run your validator script in a PM2 session.
+<em> note: It is suggested you run your validator script in a PM2 session.
 PM2 is a daemon process manager that will help you manage and keep your application online 24/7.
 You can visit the repo [here](https://github.com/Unitech/pm2) and follow the official guides if you require assistance. </em>